 Useful features: This unique-looking bell tent comes with a detachable canopy, with waterproof and rotproof material, this is a perfect bell tent for people who camp all year round.
 It is super easy to assemble and can be achieved by one person alone!
 There are 5 mesh windows, and 4 mesh air vents in the roof.
 As well as the waterproof ground sheet, this tent even comes with free bunting for the glamping aesthetic feel!

 Useful features: An all-year tent with a waterproof interior and exterior.
 They claim that one person can set up within 15 minutes.
 Compact and easy to pack away and takes up only a small amount of space in the car.
 The material is water-resistant, fire-resistant and bug-proof.
 The stove jack is another additional pro to this tent, making it a safe way to self-cater on your holiday.

 #5 Latourreg Pyramid Round

 Link: Latourreg Pyramid Round Bell Tent

-Useful features: Made with waterproof treated canvas exterior and a waterproof groundsheet for year-round protection.
+Useful features: Made with a waterproof treated canvas exterior and a waterproof groundsheet for year-round protection.
 This tent does include a stove jack which is situated on the side of this tent rather than the roof.
-There is lots of ventilation to keep airflow in your tent at a maximum and like the others can be compact into a small carry case for easy transport.
+There is lots of ventilation to keep airflow in your tent at a maximum and like the others can be compacted into a small carry case for easy transport.

 #6 BTV 4 XL